-Key audit matters How our audit addressed the key audit matters Obtained specific representation from the managemen with respect to identification of assignable financial asset carried at fair value, including impact of COVID-19 or such identification.
-Assessed the appropriateness and adequacy of the related disclosures in note 41 "Financial instruments and fair value disclosure", in accordance with the applicable accounting standards.
-D. Migration to new loan management system We included specialized IT auditors as part of our audit tear During the year ended 31 March 2021, the Company has migrated to a new loan management system 'SerenePro' to perform audit procedures which included, but were no limited to the following: (except for accrual module) from the erstwhile system (Legacy) for its operations.
-Post such implementation, the Company's accounting and Obtained an understanding of the Company's migratio process carried out during the current year ended 3 March 2021. financial reporting processes are dependent on automated controls enabled by IT systems which impacts key financial accounting and reporting items such as loans, interest • Evaluated the controls established by the managemer for the migration activity to ensure the activity has bee completed appropriately. income, impairment on loans amongst others.
-The controls implemented by the Company in its IT environment determine the integrity, accuracy, completeness, and validity of data that is processed by the applications and is ultimately used for financial reporting.
-Assessed, among other things, the quality of control in place during the implementation of the new loa management system; the rigor of the user acceptanc testing conducted by the users of the system; and th configuration of relevant automated application controls.
-Such significant system change increases the risk to the internal financial controls environment.
-We have focused on this migration due to the inherent risk of error and impact such an error may have on the Company's financial accounting and Evaluated the design and tested the operatin effectiveness of key automated and IT dependent manual controls both before and after the migration, including I general controls. reporting process.
-Hence, considering the significance of the activity and the volume of the loan portfolio involved in the migration process we have determined this to be a key audit matter for current year audit.
-Verified that the pre-migration and post migration report were approved by the respective authorized personne from the Operations and Finance teams, along with the personnel from conversion team.
-Verified that the conversion reports are preserved after authentication as a permanent record for future reference Verified, on a test basis, that the balances and loa IDs have been appropriately transferred from 'Legacy (erstwhile system) to 'SerenePro' (new system) to ensur the accuracy and completeness of data migration activity Obtained the exception reports generated during dat migration procedure and ensured that the exceptions if any, have been rectified and necessary sign off wa obtained by the management.
-We also performed substantive audit procedures includin review of reconciliations between the two system performed by the management to ensure the accurac and completeness of data migration activity.
+We included specialized IT auditors as part of our audit team to perform audit procedures which included, but were not limited to the following:

+- Obtained an understanding of the Company's migration process carried out during the current year ended 31 March 2021. - Evaluated the controls established by the management for the migration activity to ensure the activity has been completed appropriately. - Assessed, among other things, the quality of controls in place during the implementation of the new loan management system; the rigor of the user acceptance testing conducted by the users of the system; and the configuration of relevant automated application controls. - Evaluated the design and tested the operating effectiveness of key automated and IT dependent manual controls both before and after the migration, including IT general controls. - Verified that the pre-migration and post migration reports were approved by the respective authorized personnel from the Operations and Finance teams, along with the personnel from conversion team. - Verified that the conversion reports are preserved after authentication as a permanent record for future reference. - Verified, on a test basis, that the balances and loan IDs have been appropriately transferred from 'Legacy' (erstwhile system) to 'SerenePro' (new system) to ensure the accuracy and completeness of data migration activity. - Obtained the exception reports generated during data migration procedure and ensured that the exceptions, if any, have been rectified and necessary sign off was obtained by the management. - We also performed substantive audit procedures including review of reconciliations between the two systems performed by the management to ensure the accuracy and completeness of data migration activity.